ttlion/sdtDBN/README.md

 - **-inf**: This argument should be the file with variables and respective timesteps to make inference.

-### Files to make restrictions in the relations of the sdtDBN
+## Input files to make restrictions in the relations of the sdtDBN

 The user may desire to obtain the sdtDBN that maximizes a certain score when considering only the sdtDBNs structures that include some restrictions in the relations between nodes.